by Marc Schulman

 In the election of 1888 Grover Cleveland the incumbent Democratic President faced Republican challenger Benjamin Harrison.
 Cleveland won the popular vote but lost the electoral vote.
 This took place because Cleveland overwhelmingly won states with smaller number of electoral votes while losing certain key states by only a few votes.
 Harrison became President but lost to Cleveland in a rematch four years later.

-In this century there have been two very close elections.
+In the 20th century there were two very close elections.
 In 1960 a little over 100,000 votes ended up separating Vice President Nixon and Senator Kennedy.
 When it became apparent that Kennedy had won Illinois Nixon conceded.
-There have been some references made to the similarities between this year's election and Nixon's concession.
+There have been some references made to the similarities between the 2000 election and Nixon's concession.
 The similarities are limited.
 Kennedy held a lead in the popular vote throughout, and in the state most in question- Illinois Kennedy won by 8,000.
 Even if Nixon had carried Illinois he still would have lost.

-The 1976 between President Ford and Governor Carter. election was close in the Electoral College, but Carter won by a commanding 2,000,000 votes in the popular votes.
+The 1976 the election between President Ford and Governor Carter. was close in the Electoral College, but Carter won by a commanding 2,000,000 votes in the popular votes.

 The closest election in US history began with a night of errors for the major networks.
 The first error occurred when they declared that the State of Florida was won by Al Gore.
 That victory it seemed made an electoral victory by George Bush unlikely.
 As the night went on the networks retracted their call and placed Florida in the undecided camp.
 Later in the night it became clear that the Florida decision would determine the elections.
 A little after 2 AM Eastern Time the networks made their next mistake, declaring the State of Florida for George Bush.
 That declaration set in motion a concession phone call by Gore to Bush.
-As Gore was about the make his concession speech, word reached him that the State of Florida was indeed to close to call.
+As Gore was about the make his concession speech, word reached him that the State of Florida was indeed too close to call.
 Gore called Bush back and recanted his concession and the recount stage of the Florida election was on.
-Most Americans went to sleep believing that Bush had won, they woke up to learn that the election had not been decided: it would not be for another month..
-Then the Supreme Court in one of the most controversial decisions of all times decided the election for Bush. more on the dispute
+Most Americans went to sleep believing that Bush had won, they woke up to learn that the election had not been decided.
+The margin between Bush and Gore was 537 votes out of a total of 6,000,000 cast.
+The Gore campaign demanded a recount in many areas of Florida, the Bush campaign tried to block in court.
+The Gore campaign won motion after motion in local and Federal courts to allow the recount to continue, so finally the Bush campaign then turned to the US Supreme Court.
+Most experts on the Supreme Court did not believe it would agree to hear the case, but it did.
+It then rendered one of the most controversial decisions in its history ruling that the vote recount must be stopped.
+The vote of the justices was strictly along party lines, with justices appointed by Republicans voting to end the recount and democrats for the count to continue.
+Bush thus was awarded the electoral votes of Florida and won the presidency.